-For people with ASD, developing leisure interests and skills can be more challenging because skills are often not learned through informal observation of others or through imitation.
+For people on the autism spectrum, developing leisure interests and skills can be more challenging because skills are often not learned through informal observation of others or through imitation.
 Their interests are developed in their own way.
 How to use materials may not be understood and the materials may primarily used for their sensory qualities.
 Skills learned through one activity may not be generalized to another.

 Why is developing leisure skills important?

 Challenging behaviors are often reduced when a person engages in personally satisfying leisure activities.
 The ability to entertain oneself can reduce stress for the individual both at home and in the community.

 There are also social benefits too.
 Leisure skills and interests can connect individuals who share the same passion.
 An activity brings a group of people together who share an interest and like to talk about it.
 My son, Marc, loves drumming so he regularly attends drum circles.
 He connects with others who enjoy drumming and they all play music together.

 Exposure to a wide variety of activities and experiences broadens interests.
 Interests will also change over time so it’s important to keep expanding experiences for growth and development.